 Poly foam provides moderate comfort and pressure relief compared to latex and memory foam.

 Hybrid mattresses typically contain two layers of coils – a middle and a bottom coiled layer.
-They are positioned below the foam layer.
+They are positioned just below the foam comfort layer.
 Two things to look out for when it comes to coils are coil gauge and coil count.

 The coil gauge refers to how firm a mattress feels.
 Low coil gauge numbers mean a firm mattress while a high coil gauge equates to a softer mattress.